Coherence

 of water, nutrients, trace elements and minerals.

-Rubric’s cube of integrated facets:
+Rubric’s cube of integrated facets, as one changes they all change:

 W